hzz0024/hzz0024.github.io/_posts/2020/2020-06-12-fst_permutation_outliter_detection.markdown

 Step 3 Perform permutation tests.
 A python script is developed for this purpose.
 Each permutation is randomly generated independently of previous permutations or of the original data configuration.
 It also means that random permutations may include repetitions of the same permutations.
 This is the most common way that permutation tests are used in practice, especially in the genomic literature.

-Note that here the p-value is calibrated by adding a 1 to the numerator and denominator to account for misestimation of the p-value (see https://genomicsclass.github.io/book/pages/permutation_tests.html).
+Sometimes the p-value is calibrated by adding a 1 to the numerator and denominator to account for misestimation of the p-value (see https://genomicsclass.github.io/book/pages/permutation_tests.html).
 For more details see [Permutation P-values should never be zero](https://pubmed.ncbi.nlm.nih.gov/21044043/).

 ```sh
 # write script for angsd run